Ericliu001/async-expandable-list/README.md

        * item c3

 AsyncExpandableListView displays a list of headers and loads a sub-list under a header when a header item is clicked.
-The loading of sub-items can be done asynchronously and there are callback to populate the data into the list when it's done loading.
+The loading of sub-items can be done asynchronously and there are callbacks to populate the data into the list when it's done loading.

  1. CollectionView in 3 steps